Lucetia/piracy/README.md

 ## Frequently asked questions?

+#### Why was this even created?

+Research purposes... :wink:

 #### Is this a biased list?

 Somewhat.
-I do not know everything about Digital piracy and can be a little resistive while adding new links.
+I do not know everything about digital piracy and can be a little resistive while adding new links.

-#### Why can I only search for headers onthe website?
+#### Why can I only search for headers on the website?

 A full-text search function is planned.
-The website vuepress for easy maintainance and deployment.
+The website uses vuepress for easy maintainance and deployment.
 Vuepress currently only supports header search and algolia pluggin.
 I don't know how to integrate algolia in the current deployment cycle.
 Any help regarding this will be much appreciated.
 Untill then you will have to search via `Ctrl` + `F` or `Cmd` + `F`.

 ## Contribute